123inba/Deliveringdesktopapp/README.md

 MODULE SPLITUP

+1)Building a desktop application-Gayethiri.R.S
+2)creating an appstream image-Marry mettilda.S
+3)Creating network resources-Inba.M
+   Created a network for the desktop application through vpc in AWS services.also created the subnets for the network in 6 regions.

-1)Building a desktop application-Gayethiri.R.S 2)creating an appstream image-Marry mettilda.S 3)Creating network resources-Inba.M 4)Testing user experience-done by all
+4)Testing user experience-done by all